 While a number of comedians discuss the joke in The Aristocrats, it is the late Bob Saget who draws the most laughs in telling his version.

 At first glance, comedians repeating the same joke and its origins is something that will probably get old really quick.
 Thanks to the direction of both Penn Jillette and Paul Provenza, who also edited the film with comedian Emery Emery, this doesn’t happen.
 A number of comedians appearing in the film have since passed away (George Carlin, Don Rickles, Shelley Berman, Phyllis Diller, Fred Willard, Robin Williams, Bob Saget, David Brenner, Mark Cohen Tim Conway, Carrie Fisher, Joe Franklin, Richard Jeni, Alan Kirschenbaum, Paul Krassner, Jay Marshall, Chuck McCann, Taylor Negron, Otto Petersen, Gary Owens, Rip Taylor, Johnny Thompson).
-Saget is the latest comedian in the film to pass away.
+Saget is the latest comedian in the film to pass away (Edit: Gilbert Gottfried passed away in April).
 The film is dedicated in Johnny Carson’s memory as this was his favorite joke.
 The former host of The Tonight Show doesn’t appear.

 What is there to say about the film?
 It can hardly get better than this what it comes to a comedy documentary.
 I’m not specifically referring to a documentary about a comedian but one that features a group of comedians.
 This was my second viewing and it’s just as funny now as it was back in December 2013.